-The carrying values of cash and cash equivalents, distributions receivable, subscriptions receivable, receivable from investment sold, redemptions payable, distributions payable, management fees payable, performance fees payable, and accounts payable and accrued liabilities approximate their fair value given their short-term nature.
+The carrying value of cash, subscriptions receivable, distributions receivable, redemptions payable, management fees payable, distributions payable and accounts payable and accrued liabilities approximates their fair value given their short-term nature.
 These financial instruments are classified as Level 2 in the fair value hierarchy because while prices are available, there is no active market for these instruments.